coralogix/coralogix-azure-serverless/BlobViaEventGrid/README.md

 **Debug Mode** - The debug mode to apply to the function app.
 Set to 'true' to enable debug mode.

-**Enable Log Metadata** - Whether to enable logging of blob metadata including the blob name and path.
+**Enable Log Metadata** - Whether to enable logging metadata including the blob name and path.